Preetikhradia/Preetikhradia/README.md

 <p align="center">
   <b>Architecting scalable backends, designing secure APIs, and building responsive frontends.</b><br>
   I am a highly driven developer passionate about engineering robust, enterprise-grade applications.
 With a strong foundation in Java and a relentless dedication to solving complex algorithmic problems, I thrive on writing clean, optimized code.
-When I'm not building full-stack systems or tackling advanced DSA challenges, I dedicate time to mentoring and tutoring students.
+When I'm not building full-stack systems or tackling advanced DSA challenges.
 </p>

 <br>